Abeona Therapeutics Inc. (ABEO): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Following its transformation in 2015, Abeona established principal executive offices in Cleveland, Ohio, moving away from PlasmaTech's prior base.
-Operations and corporate functions later became prominent in New York City as well.
+Following its 2015 transformation, the company established its principal executive offices in Cleveland, Ohio, moving away from the predecessor's base.
+Corporate and operational functions later became prominent in New York City as well.

 Founding team members

-The current company's direction owes much to the leaders of the acquired entities.
-Dr. Tim Miller, a co-founder of Abeona Therapeutics LLC, and Dr. Robert Ryan, the founder of Scioderm Inc., were pivotal figures whose work formed the basis of the company's core pipeline after the 2015 acquisitions.
+The current company's direction was fundamentally shaped by the leaders of the acquired entities.
+Key figures include Dr. Tim Miller, a co-founder of Abeona Therapeutics LLC, and Dr. Robert Ryan, the founder of Scioderm Inc., whose work formed the core pipeline.

 Initial capital/funding